mrln13/EDX-Knot-Theory/Trajectory Generation/README.md

 ## Reproducibility

 - Save the exact command lines and the generated file names (they embed `{p,q}`, sizes, and limits).
-- Keep `positions.ini`, the PNG/TIFF outputs, and your input TIFFs under version control for traceability.
+- Keep `positions.ini`, the PNG/TIFF outputs, and input TIFFs under version control for traceability.

 ---